Nodepool¶

 Nodepool exposes some API endpoints.

-endpoint a user can access the following URL: https://<fqdn>/nodepool/api/image-list
+For instance, to reach the image-list endpoint, a user can access the following URL: https://<fqdn>/nodepool/api/image-list.